paulmillr/chokidar/README.md

 that don't have read permissions if possible.
 If watching fails due to `EPERM` or `EACCES` with this set to `true`, the errors will be suppressed silently.
 * `atomic` (default: `true` if `useFsEvents` and `usePolling` are `false`).
-Automatically filters out artifacts that occur when using editors that use "atomic writes" instead of writing directly to the source file.
-If a file is re-added within 100 ms of being deleted, Chokidar emits a `change` event rather than `unlink` then `add`.
-If the default of 100 ms does not work well for you, you can override it by setting `atomic` to a custom value, in milliseconds.
+Uses a workaround to handle file changes by editors that use "atomic writes" instead of writing directly to the source file.

 ### Methods & Events